Free speech does not permit us to yell ‘Fire!’ in a crowded theatre; but what if we are only yelling ‘Firetrap!’?

 There are other possibilities of course.
 What if someone whispers ‘fire’, knowing that others will yell it and create a stampede?
 Or to the point of this article, I have been wondering what we should do when someone yells, “This place is a firetrap!”

-Particularly if that person just happens to own a competing theater.
+Particularly if the person yelling ‘Firetrap!’ just happens to own a competing theater?

 Right now in the US Presidential elections, both parties are dealing with revolt from voters, and unorthodox candidates are marshaling strong challenges on both sides.
 At the moment this problem is worse on the right, but in the post I linked to in the opening sentence, I showed that such a strategy is effective independent of ideology.
-But the important point from that earlier post is that selling anger is poisonous, and can come back to poison the anger monger.
+But the important point from that earlier post is that selling anger, including yelling ‘Firetrap’, is poisonous, and can come back to poison the anger monger.

 And in the short run it can be ruinous.
 Many people on all positions of the political spectrum are worried about the future of our country if one of the angriest candidates wins this election.
 But recently, I have begun worrying about something else: